-Exhibitor details can be made available to the media for use in compiling the Show newspaper/online supplements, for human interest stories, as well as for programme preparation and for the Canterbury A&P Association to use in promotional and educational material about the Show.
+Exhibitor details can be made available to the media for use in compiling the Show newspaper/online supplements, for human interest stories, as well as for programme preparation and for CAPA to use in promotional and educational material about the Show.

-Exhibitor details can be made available to nominated companies that have exhibit resource materials provided the Canterbury A&P Association believes them to be reputable.
+Exhibitor details can be made available to nominated companies that have exhibit resource materials provided CAPA believes them to be reputable.

-Exhibitor and company details are given to the Canterbury A&P Association on the Trade Application Form and will be directly transferred and used as the company listing in the Trade Exhibitors listing.
+Exhibitor and company details are given to CAPA on the Trade Application Form and will be directly transferred and used as the company listing in the Trade Exhibitors listing.
 Exhibitors should clearly indicate any information that is not for publication.

-Exhibitors whose items remain on the property at the end of 10 (ten) days from the closing of the Show will be liable for any costs incurred (legal or otherwise), plus a storage fee of $50+GST per day until the items are removed from the Showgrounds.
+15.4 Exhibitors whose items remain on the property at the end of 7 (seven) days from the closing of the Show will be liable for any costs incurred (legal or otherwise), plus a storage fee of $250+GST per day until the items are removed from the Showgrounds.

-In the event the Canterbury A&P Association finds it necessary to cancel or postpone the Show, this contract will cease to operate upon notice to that effect, signed by the General Manager, being served on the Exhibitor in any of the following ways; Posting to the address listed on the Trade Application Form, emailing to the contact listed or by handing or offering it to any person, who appears or is thought by the General Manager to be, an agent or employee of the Exhibitor.
+16.1 In the event CAPA finds it necessary to cancel or postpone the Show, this contract will cease to operate upon notice to that effect, signed by the General Manager, being served on the Exhibitor in any of the following ways; Posting to the address listed on the Trade Application Form, emailing to the contact listed or by handing or offering it to any person, who appears or is thought by the General Manager to be, an agent or employee of the Exhibitor.

-Money refunded to Exhibitors as a result of cancellation or postponement will be at the discretion of the Canterbury A&P Association.
+16.3 Any money refunded to Exhibitors as a result of cancellation or postponement other than as proved for in these terms and conditions will be at the sole discretion of CAPA.